itstommymorgan/vim_config/README.markdown

 work properly.
 But you're probably on \*nix anyway if you want to use Vim, so that's probably not a big deal.

+A couple of the plugins (namely, Command-T and Conque) require Vim to be compiled with Ruby and/or Python support in order to operate correctly.
+Be aware of that if you run into any problems.

 ## NEWBIE-FRIENDLY ##

 This config is written to be newbie-friendly - basically, when I introduce